jbosstools/jbosstools-central-webpage/README.md

 You can then push your topic branch and its changes into your public fork repository:

-	$ git push origin jbide-1234         # pushes your topic branch into your public fork of JBoss Central
+	$ git push origin jbide-1234         # pushes your topic branch into your public fork of Red Hat Central

 And then [generate a pull-request](http://help.github.com/pull-requests/) where we can review the proposed changes, comment on them, discuss them with you,